Plantman: Paul

 Paul is a comic book store clerk until he is fired for stealing comics to sell to support his gaming hobby.
-He later attends Power Broker Inc.'s presentation of the Hench X App, which transforms him into a humanoid plant.
-He later joins Helmut Zemo's "New Masters" alongside Firebrand and Flying Tiger.
+He attends Power Broker Inc.'s presentation of the Hench X App, which transforms him into a humanoid plant.
+Plantman later joins Helmut Zemo's "New Masters" alongside Firebrand and Flying Tiger.

 Powers and abilities

 Both incarnations of Plantman can manipulate plants.
 The Samuel Smithers incarnation's abilities are derived from technology, while the Paul incarnation possesses them innately.

 The Samuel Smithers incarnation of Plantman is served by humanoid plants called simuloids that are duplicates of himself, one of whom attained sentience and became Terraformer.